engineer-boys/espert-core/src/Core/RenderAPI/README.md

 # RENDER API

 Disclaimers:
 1. Espert's Vulkan API uses 'VK_KHR_maintenance1' extension to flip the viewport's Y coordinate so it points upwards (like in OpenGL).
+2. Push uniforms are Vulkan specific (push constants), and therefore used with other platforms will most likely not give any performance boost.
+Also what's important to know is that
+    - memory for push uniforms is static and limited to 128 bytes
+    - allocated push uniforms can not overlap
+    - as long as pipelines have compatible layout, push uniform can be used between those pipelines, and therefore updated only once per frame
+    - single shader stage can have at most 1 push uniform

 ```Python
 class EspRenderContext: